Beyond Barnard

 Primary Care Health Service (PCHS)

 The PCHS, nationally accredited by the Accreditation Association for Ambulatory Health Care, provides primary care and specialist referrals for all registered Barnard students.
-It offers a wide range of general services, with a particular emphasis on the developmental needs of college-aged women.
+It offers a wide range of general services, with a particular emphasis on the developmental needs of college-aged students.
 Entering students must submit a proof of immunization as required by New York State Health Laws.
 All students are entitled to all services at the PCHS, regardless of the type of insurance they carry.

 Staff